DerGoogler/magisk-files/note.md

-## Magisk 4033b5bb-delta by HuskyDG
+## Magisk f74eddef-delta by HuskyDG

 ### What is new?

-- Move MagiskHide initialization to boot completed
+- Update script for Magisk installation to system partition
-- Core-only mode now will disable MagiskHide
+- Canary or Debug build now will tell you to update if version name is mismated

 ### Diff from official